JRC1995/Abstractive-Summarization/README.md

-Following the aformentioned removal process. vec_summary_reduced and vec_texts_reduced will contained the remaining data after the removal.
+Following the aformentioned removal process. vec_summary_reduced and vec_texts_reduced will contain the remaining data after the removal.

 <b>Note: an important hyperparameter D is initialized here.</b>